Man arrested for farmer Michael Gaine’s murder released without charge

 He was held for 24 hours for questioning before being released.

+He was driven away from Killarney Garda Station in an unmarked garda car shortly before 11pm on Monday.

-Gardai said the Gaine family have been kept up to date with developments.
+Gardai said the Gaine family have been kept up to date with developments and said the family have asked for privacy.

-The search and examination of Mr Gaine’s farmland is set to continue, gardai said, aided by the emergency services, Irish troops and Kerry Drain Services.
+The search and examination of Mr Gaine’s farmland is set to continue, gardai said, aided by the emergency services and Irish troops.

 Several personnel were seen digging near a barn on Monday afternoon while Irish soldiers searched a field further away by hand.